TeamBeano/adjust-android-sdk/README.md

 ### <a id="sdk-gps"></a>Add Google Play Services

-Since the 1st of August of 2014, apps in the Google Play Store must use the [Google Advertising ID][google_ad_id] to uniquely identify devices.
-To allow the adjust SDK to use the Google Advertising ID, you must integrate the [Google Play Services][google_play_services].
+Since the 1st of August of 2014, apps in the Google Play Store must use the [Google Advertising ID][google-ad-id] to uniquely identify devices.
+To allow the adjust SDK to use the Google Advertising ID, you must integrate the [Google Play Services][google-play-services].
 If you haven't done this yet, follow these steps:

 1. Open the `build.gradle` file of your app and find the `dependencies` block.
 Add the following line: